andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 ### What is a task?

-A task is a stack (LiFo: “Last in, First out”) which contains a collection of activity instances (also known as back stack).
+A task is a stack (LiFo: "Last in, First out") which contains a collection of activity instances (also known as back stack).
 The system can hold multiple tasks at the same time but only one task is in the foreground.

 <u>Example:</u> If the user starts an application which has not been used recently, then a new task is created and the main activity (e.g. Activity A) for that application opens.
 When Activity A starts Activity B, Activity A is stopped (Android retains the state of Activity A).
 If the user presses the Back button, Activity A resumes and the current Activity B gets destroyed (Android does not retain the state of Android B).